flexyford/pull-request-template/README.md

 See here for more information on [Github Templates](https://github.com/blog/2111-issue-and-pull-request-templates)

-## Pull Requests are an opportunity to teach
-A PR should not be a barrier between you and shipping code.
-Instead, approach each PR as a docuement for sharing knowledge.
-When we teach the assignee/reviewer through a Pull Request, we build confidence that due dilligence and research has been done.
-The assignee is not a Gatekeeper but a collaborator.
-Invite them to learn and and be part of the process of shipping code.
+Let's imagine we are creating a pull request which adds a  Pull Request Template.
+Not only is that super meta, but it's also the structure of this README.

-## Active Research Document
+## Purpose
-Like a README, a Pull Request should be updated as research reveals new information.

-### Problem
-The `Problem` section should be completed when a Pull Request is first opened.
-If new problems reveal themselves while writing code, it is an opportunity for a new appropriatly scoped pull request.
+_The `Purpose` section explains 'WHAT is the problem?'_

+A PULL_REQUEST_TEMPLATE helps to standardize the important information in a Pull Request.
+Software is hard and appications are large, so no matter how self-documenting the code is today, we need to provide a healthy environment for discussion tomorrow.
+Oftentimes, writing a Pull Request can feel like yet another layer of documentation that stands between the developer and shipping code.
+We want to make this process eaiser, if not downright enjoyable.

+Some common issues surronding Pull Requests:

+> This Pull Request . . .

+> - has no description

+> - just wordsplains the code

+> - does not solve the problem

+> - is way over my head

 ## Approach
+_The `Approach` section details 'HOW the problem is solved?'_

+This [PULL_REQUEST_TEMPLATE.md](https://raw.githubusercontent.com/flexyford/pull-request-template/master/PULL_REQUEST_TEMPLATE.md) adds structure to our PRs in order to solve some `common issues`

+### Write a Description
+> This Pull Request has no description

+- [ ] Write `Write a Description` Section :confounded:

+### Research the Problem
+> This Pull Request does not solve the problem

+- [ ] Write `Research the Problem` Section

+### Let the Code Tell Us About the Code
+> This Pull Request just wordsplains the code

+- [ ] Write `Let the Code Tell Us About the Code` Section

+### Share the Knowlege
+> This Pull Request is way over my head

-- [ ] Need To Write the Approach Section
+- [ ] Write `Share the Knowlege` Section

+Just a reminder, writing a Pull Request, like code, is a process.
+It requites more than one iteration to get it right.

-### Learning
+## Learning
-The `Learning` section should be an ongoing process.
-It should contain any libraries, blog-posts, insightful quotes, or programming patterns you used or found inspiration from during the writing of your pull request.

-_I don't have internet at Mozarts.
-To be continued . . ._
+Approach each PR as a docuement for sharing knowledge.
+When we teach the assignee/reviewer through a Pull Request, we build confidence that the developer has taken due dilligence during the research phase.
+The assignee is not treated as a Merge Button Gatekeeper, but a collaborator.
+An enlightening PR invites everyone to learn and and be part of the process of shipping code.

+#### Blog Posts
+- Thanks to [Github Templates](https://github.com/blog/2111-issue-and-pull-request-templates) for making this possible
+- More fine-grained reading on [Writing the Perfect Pull Request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request)